-- Classes are groups of Students.
-A Subject can have multiple Classes, which is especially useful when teaching the same content to multiple groups of students, as well as for differentiating content.
+- Classes are groups of students.
+A Subject can have multiple Classes, which is especially useful when teaching the same content to several groups of students, as well as for differentiating content.

 - Students are individuals enrolled in the Subject.
 Students do not have the same ability as teachers to add or modify content, nor can they access the Markbook or Students page.